 Audiences are used anywhere targeting is available.
 When targeting an activity, you can either select a reusable audience from the Audiences list, create an activity-specific audience and target it, or combine multiple audiences to create an ad hoc audience.

-You can also use audience data collected by Analytics for real-time targeting and personalization in Adobe Target and other Marketing Cloud solutions.
-See Audiences in the Marketing Cloud Product Documentation.
+You can also use audience data collected by Analytics for real-time targeting and personalization in Adobe Target and other Experience Cloud solutions.
+See Audiences in the Experience Cloud Product Documentation.

 This video includes information about using audiences.